1. What is Amazon Web Services in DevOps?

 - The CI server will now inform the team of the successful build.

-- If the build or tests fails, the CI server will alert the team.
+- If the build or tests fail, the CI server will alert the team.

 - The team will try to fix the issue at the earliest opportunity.